 Our faculty members are respected scholars and researchers who hold degrees from top economics graduate programs, including those at Berkeley, Stanford, Michigan, Purdue, and UCLA.
 Many have worked for institutions such as The World Bank.
 Our instructors are widely published in journals such as American Economic Review, Economic Journal, Journal of Economic Behavior and Organization, and International Journal of Game Theory.

 Among the faculty are a number of noted experimental economists.
 LMU is home to an Experimental Economics Laboratory, which trains future business leaders to consider the social and ethical implications of their actions.

 About Our Students and Graduates

 Our students have opportunities to conduct research in the Experimental Economics Laboratory and support faculty members in experiments, and can earn money and gain experience assisting faculty with cutting edge research.

-Our program's graduates might choose to work in finance, the investments industry, or market research, or as insurance and analysts, real estate commodities traders, securities brokers, or real estate investors.
+Our program's graduates might choose to work in finance, the investments industry, or market research, or as insurance analysts, real estate commodities traders, securities brokers, or real estate investors.
 Economics is the second most common likely undergraduate major of today's CEOs.

 LMU Economics graduates have enjoyed successful careers at companies such as Boeing, Morgan Stanley, American Express, and HealthNet.
-Others have founded their own businesses, attended prestigious law schools, earned doctoral degrees, and on on to high-level posts in work for federal, state, and local governments.
+Others have founded their own businesses, attended prestigious law schools, earned doctoral degrees, and gone on to high-level posts in work for federal, state, and local governments.

 Our offered courses have included: